TRADITION OF EXCELLENCE

 Curated by Hiroko Yamada, Director of HYART Gallery (Madison, WI), and originating at Penland Gallery at Penland School of Craft (Penland, NC), Tradition of Excellence explores a wide range of Japanese metalworking techniques and materials.
 The exhibit brings together both Japanese and American artists, honoring the profound skill and knowledge of these makers and highlighting the influence of Japanese metalworking within the contemporary metal arts field.

-– from Tradition of Excellence exhibit catalog, Penland Gallery (Penland, NC)
+–Excerpt from the Tradition of Excellence exhibition catalog, Penland Gallery (Penland, NC)

 Hiroko Sato Pijanowski, Mokume-gane Pot, 2016